UMAprotocol/UMIPs/UMIPs/umip-cuban.md

 -----------------------------------------
 - Price identifier name: CRYPTO_vs_SP500
 - Markets & Pairs: Determined by ancillary data.
 If no ancillary data is provided, ETHUSD should be used for `CRYPTO` and follow the methdology described in [UMIP-6](https://github.com/UMAprotocol/UMIPs/blob/master/UMIPs/umip-6.md).
-The index value of the S&P500 will also need to be used.
-The value of the S&P500 can be queried from any reputable data provider.
+The index value of the S&P 500 will also need to be used.
+The value of the S&P 500 Index can be queried from any reputable data provider.
 One example might be Google Finance.
 - Example data providers: NA
 - Cost to use: NA
 - Real-time data update frequency: NA